DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <p><strong>Note:</strong> the API accepts <code>hs_object_id</code>, <code>dealId</code>, <code>deal_id</code> or <code>objectId</code> as the HubSpot Deal ID.
 For HubSpot workflows, <code>hs_object_id</code> is the recommended field name because that is what HubSpot exposes directly.</p>

 <p><strong>Note:</strong> <code>questionId</code> currently maps to the internal question name, for example <code>metrics</code>, <code>economicBuyer</code>, <code>decisionCriteria</code>, <code>champion</code>, etc.</p>

+<p><strong>Closed deals:</strong> when a deal is marked Closed Won or Closed Lost, Meddicc Score freezes the MEDDICC framework for analytics.
+During that closure lock, all questions are returned as locked and automated/API score updates do not overwrite the framework.
+The close-stage webhook still refreshes the Win Analysis or Post-mortem Analysis from the frozen framework, so the closed deal does not keep the previous open-deal Next Steps.
+In the HubSpot card, users can still open Update Score and manually unlock specific fields if an explicit correction is needed.</p>

 <hr>